Investments/ Developments

 - The India Cellular and Electronics Association in February 2023 signed a memorandum of understanding with the Uttar Pradesh government to facilitate investments as the electronics manufacturing and skill hub to cater to domestic demand and exports.
 The government has set a target to achieve US$ 300 billion of electronics manufacturing by 2025-26, out of which US$ 75-100 billion of electronics manufacturing is expected from UP.

 - Mitsubishi Electric India would invest Rs.
 1,891 crore (US$ 230.9 million) to build an air conditioner and compressor factory in Tamil Nadu.
-This facility will generate over 2,000 jobs, 60% of which would be held by women.
+This facility will generate over 2,000 jobs, 60% of which will be held by women.

-- Vedanta Group signed memorandums of understanding (MoUs) with 20 Korean companies from the display glass industry for the development of an electronics manufacturing hub in India.
+- Vedanta Group signed Memorandums of Understanding (MoUs) with 20 Korean companies from the display glass industry for the development of an electronics manufacturing hub in India.
 The MoUs were signed at the 'Korea Biz-Trade Show 2023' event organised by KOTRA, in collaboration with Korea's Ministry of Trade, Industry, and Energy.

 - Voltas announced plans of Rs.
-400 crore (US$ 50.10 million) capex under PLI scheme to manufacture components for white goods in May 2022.
+400 crore (US$ 50.10 million) capex under the PLI scheme to manufacture components for white goods in May 2022.